Hello and welcome to my Lib Tech T Rice Pro snowboard review.

 TOTAL after normalizing

 Overall, the T Rice Pro is an enjoyable board that can be taken anywhere on the mountain but excels at certain things like popping off jumps and getting large amounts of air or riding switch into a side hit, knowing you have reliable edge control and stability.

 While it may not excel at everything equally, like some all mountain boards, get the proper rider on it and the T Rice pro is capable of almost anything.

 More Info, Current Prices and Where to Buy Online

-If you want to check out some other aggressive all-mountain-freestyle options or want to see how the T Rice pro compares, check out the next link.
+If you want to check out some other aggressive all-mountain-freestyle snowboard options, or if you want to compare how the T Rice Pro compares to other aggressive all-mountain-freestyle snowboards, then check out the next link.